Lazar's Senior Bowl Preview: 14 Players to Watch From a Patriots Perspective - CLNS Media

 LB Channing Tindall, Georgia (round projection: third round)

 Sticking with the Georgia defense, Tindall is smaller than Walker but plays with the same ferocious speed.
 His short-area burst allows him to navigate inside, and his closing speed can only be described as elite.
 Although Walker is more freakish, Tindall might have better instincts and feel for blocking schemes against the run.
 However, his read and react skills aren’t as polished in coverage, where he’s slow to read play-action and get to his landmarks in his zone drops at times.
-Tindall’s coverage instincts need grooming, but he’ll add immediate value as a blitzer.
+Tindall’s coverage instincts need grooming, but he’ll add immediate value on passing downs as a blitzer.
 Ultimately, grabbing anyone from the Bulldogs defense is a good idea, and the arrow is pointing upward on Tindall’s development.

 CB Tariq Woolen, UTSA (round projection: 4-5th round)